z9er/CyberpunkTHING/resources/documents/kcd2 test list.md

 ### So what's the point of this?

-Try to make things a little more challenging, a bit more dynamic in how NPCs react, and to make the combat more fun to do with less strictures on targeting (with the addition of still being able to lock on fine) and have the game "work" without having to disable a mod or some dumb shit like that at some part of the game, and to have it all work in hardcore mode (which I love)
+Just adjusting to something I'd like playing.
+Trying to make things a little more challenging, a bit more dynamic in how NPCs react, and to make the combat more fun to do with less strictures on targeting (with the addition of still being able to lock on fine) and have the game "work" without having to disable a mod or some dumb shit like that at some part of the game, and to have it all work in hardcore mode (which I love)

 ### Actual Mods for the Thing